Mushing in Grandvalira!

 Grandvalira’s website has full details about passes, tourist ski packages and organised activities.
 If you’re looking to ski throughout the entire season, check out our dedicated Season Ski Pass, which also offers a host of benefits and discounts.
 If you’re looking for a pay-as-you-go option, the Ski Pass Plus+ mentioned above is the ticket for you – in addition to allowing you to only pay for the days you ski, we will reward you every time you ski by applying discounts!

-Ski pass prices for the 2021-2022 season are now available.
-Many can be purchased online whereas other more specialised passes must be booked at one of our ticket offices.
+Ski pass prices can be purchased online whereas other more specialised passes must be booked at one of our ticket offices.
 Ski passes are available for a single day or multiple days, vary according to age and prices include taxes.
 Make sure to check resort opening times according to the season you’re visiting, as well as any activity access restrictions – for example, age or height limitations on some activities – and activity availability for the dates you wish to visit the resort, to avoid disappointment.
-Our season calendar is now available online.
 Do note that calendar information is subject to weather conditions and dates are subject to possible changes.

 YOU CAN FIND IT HERE...